RAK4200 WisDuo Breakout Board AT Command Manual

 at+send=lora:<m>:<n> // Sends data through the LoRa transceiver.

 After the command is executed by the module, a reply is sent back to the external MCU.
-In the case the command is successful, the usual reply has the following format:
+If the command is successful, the usual reply has the following format:

 OK [information]\r\n

-Only Read commands have information in the replied message, while Write commands do not have an informative description.
+Only Read Commands provide information in the reply message, whereas Write Commands do not include an informative description in their responses.

 ERROR: [ErrCode]\r\n